Rowanthepreacher/Callum-s-Library-App/QUICK_START.md

 3. **Review & Edit**:
    - All fields are editable!
 Fix any errors or add missing info
    - Add series information manually (e.g., "Harry Potter" series, book #1)
+   - For comics/graphic novels: Add artist name in the Artist field

 4. **Click "Add New Book"**: Saves to your library